Huaytapallana mountain range: Accessibility

-The Huaytapallana mountain range is about 2 hours drive from the city Huancayo in the Junín Region.
+The Huaytapallana mountain range is about 2 hours drive from the city of Huancayo in the Junín Region.
 It is located 8 hours north-east of Lima.

 For mountaineers in the mountain range, the departure point is called Virgen de las Nieves (Virgin of the Snow), located at 4800 m.
 At the Virgen de las Nieves there are two itineraries after which the ascent to the tip of the Huaytapallana can be completed.